Moedefeis/Replication/README.md

     "go run server/server.go 5000"\
     "go run server/server.go 5001"\
 \
-Next run as many clients as you wish by executing the following command:\
+Next run as many clients as you wish by executing the following command with a unique name:\
-    "go run client/client.go"\
+    "go run client/client.go {name}"\
 \
 You can now use the command "bid *amount*" to bid to the auction, or the command "result" to see the currently highest bid.
 The auction ends one minute after the first client has joined.